housecurve/housecurve.github.io/docs/manual/measurements_tool.md

 ---

 # Measurements Tool
 The Measurements tool is an organizer for measurements saved by the Sweep and Real Time tool.
+Use it to export and delete measurements.
+In the future this tool will also have the ability to view and compare saved measurements.

 ![Measurements tool](/assets/img/measurements_tool.png "Measurements tool") {: .app-portrait-right }